michaelbarkdoll/soc_documentation/ASA/204B/README.md

 ==> box: Successfully added box 'win11' (v0) for ''!
 ```

-Initialize the new vagrant environment for the box name we created 'win11'
+Initialize the new vagrant environment for the box name that we created 'win11'
 ```powershell
 PS C:\Users\siu85xxxxxxx\VMs\Win11> vagrant init win11
 ```